Golaszewski/PRANCE/README.md

 For a Hamilton robot to be PRANCE-compatible, certain equipment must be installed.

 # Pump
-Agrowtek AD6i dosing pump is recommended.
+Agrowtek AD6i dosing pump is recommended for the custom pump array.

 https://www.agrowtek.com/index.php/products/dosing_systems/dosing-pumps/agrowdose-adi-digital-persitaltic-dosing-pumps-detail